ChiChou/sploits/README.md

 * [CVE-2019-8565](https://support.apple.com/en-in/HT209600) Feedback Assistant: A malicious application may be able to gain root privileges

 * [ModJack](https://conference.hitb.org/hitbsecconf2019ams/materials/D2T2%20-%20ModJack%20-%20Hijacking%20the%20MacOS%20Kernel%20-%20Zhi%20Zhou.pdf) Root to kernel privilege escalation on macOS 10.13.x.
 No CVE assigned.

+* [CVE-2020-9979](https://support.apple.com/en-us/HT211850) Assets: An attacker may be able to misuse a trust relationship to download malicious content